EDCD/EDDI/VoiceAttack.md

 Triggered when you accept a mission.
 To run a command when this event occurs you should create the command with the name ((EDDI mission accepted))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

+  * {INT:EDDI mission accepted amount} The amount of the commodity or passengers involved in the mission (if applicable)
+  * {TXT:EDDI mission accepted commodity} The commodity involved in the mission (if applicable)
   * {BOOL:EDDI mission accepted communal} True if the mission is a community goal
+  * {TXT:EDDI mission accepted destinationstation} The destination station for the mission (if applicable)
+  * {TXT:EDDI mission accepted destinationsystem} The destination system for the mission (if applicable)
   * {TXT:EDDI mission accepted faction} The faction issuing the mission
   * {DEC:EDDI mission accepted missionid} The ID of the mission
   * {TXT:EDDI mission accepted name} The name of the mission
+  * {BOOL:EDDI mission accepted passengerswanted} True if the passengers are wanted (if applicable)
-  * {TXT:EDDI mission accepted system} The system in which the mission was obtained
+  * {TXT:EDDI mission accepted passengertype} The type of passengers in the mission (if applicable)
+  * {TXT:EDDI mission accepted target} Name of the target of the mission (if applicable)
+  * {TXT:EDDI mission accepted targetfaction} Faction of the target of the mission (if applicable)
+  * {TXT:EDDI mission accepted targettype} Type of the target of the mission (if applicable)

 ### Mission completed
 Triggered when you complete a mission.
 To run a command when this event occurs you should create the command with the name ((EDDI mission completed))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

+  * {INT:EDDI mission completed amount} The amount of the commodity involved in the mission (if applicable)
+  * {TXT:EDDI mission completed commodity} The commodity involved in the mission (if applicable)
   * {BOOL:EDDI mission completed communal} True if the mission is a community goal
-  * {DEC:EDDI mission completed donation} The monetary donatin when completing the mission
+  * {DEC:EDDI mission completed donation} The monetary donation when completing the mission
+  * {TXT:EDDI mission completed faction} The faction receiving the mission
   * {DEC:EDDI mission completed missionid} The ID of the mission
   * {TXT:EDDI mission completed name} The name of the mission
   * {DEC:EDDI mission completed reward} The monetary reward for completing the mission
-  * {TXT:EDDI mission completed system} The system in which the mission was obtained

 ### Modification applied
 Triggered when you apply a modification to a module.
 To run a command when this event occurs you should create the command with the name ((EDDI modification applied))

-Variables set with this events are as follows:
+Variables set with this event are as follows:

   * {TXT:EDDI modification applied blueprint} The blueprint of the modification being applied
   * {TXT:EDDI modification applied engineer} The name of the engineer applying the modification